AlexOfRivia/AutoMagik/readme.md

 4. **System Administration**
    - Oversee data integrity and consistency
-   - Manage application configuration (e.g., Firebase endpoints, API keys)
+   - Manage application configuration (e.g., Firebase endpoints)
    - Access all comments and log entries in the system

 ### Worker Functions